tensorflow/tensorboard/tensorboard/http_api.md

 Returns environment in which the TensorBoard app is running.

+The `version` is the Pip version string of the TensorBoard server, like `"2.4.0a0"`.

+The `window_title` is the value of the `--window_title` flag.

 The `data_location` is a user-readable string describing the source from which TensorBoard is reading data, such as a directory on disk.

+The response may also include a `debug` field, with information that may be useful for humans inspecting the system.
+The contents and structure of `debug` are subject to change.

 Example response:

     {
+      "version": "2.4.0",
       "window_title": "Custom Name",
       "data_location": "/Users/tbuser/tensorboard_data/"
     }